ProjectOpenSea/seaport/README.md

 When creating an offer, the following requirements should be checked to ensure that the order will be fulfillable:
 - The offerer should have sufficient balance of all offered items.
-- If the order does not indicate proxy utilization, the offerer should have sufficient approvals set for the Consideration contract for all offered ERC20, ERC721, and ERC1155 items.
+- If the order does not indicate to use a conduit, the offerer should have sufficient approvals set for the Consideration contract for all offered ERC20, ERC721, and ERC1155 items.
-- If the order _does_ indicate proxy utilization, the offerer should have sufficient approvals set for their respective proxy contract for all offered ERC20, ERC721, and ERC1155 items.
+- If the order _does_ indicate to use a conduit or a legacy user proxy, the offerer should have sufficient approvals set for the respective conduit contract for all offered ERC721 and ERC1155 items (ERC20 items are still currently approved directly on the Consideration contract).

 When fulfilling a _basic_ order, the following requirements need to be checked to ensure that the order will be fulfillable:
 - The above checks need to be performed to ensure that the offerer still has sufficient balance and approvals.